ashou802/PPIR-Block/README.md

-# PPIR Block: Generating Prior Prompt Information for Dynamic Adjustment in High-Resolution Reconstruction Process
+# PPIR Block: generate prior prompt information to dynamically adjust the high-resolution reconstruction process
 This repository is for PPIRB introduced in the following paper